 • Mostly restricted benefits — public hospitals

-• Enough to avoid MLS + LHC
+• Enough to avoid MLS and stop future LHC loading

 Bronze